 - Similar to Machine Learning, Data Learning is a general approach that can analyze millions of past queries, whereas human experts may get overwhelmed and make suboptimal decisions.

-- This fully-automated approach typically delivers 10-100x speedups.
+- This fully-automated approach typically delivers up to 100x speedups.

 - Because your queries need less compute power, you can considerably reduce your compute bill as well, and potentially even downsize your cloud data warehouse.